 The JPEG file format specification also allows for what it calls custom application markers.
 These are defined as APP0-APP15 and are 0xFF 0xEn.
 This is where things get interesting.
 While some APP markers are in fairly common use, a few are not used at all.
 For example, APP5 is relatively unused.
 But instead of just picking an APP marker and irresponsibly using it, we're going to allow the marker to be infinitely extended should someone else want to do something with APP5:

 0xFF 0xD8 (SOI) ...
 0xFF 0xE5 (APP5) stor-cbdat\x00 (The data coming next is stored, encrypted data for Cloud Backup) ~10MB payload of compressed, encrypted data (all 0xFF's get replaced with 0xFF 0x00's as per the JPEG spec) 0xFF 0xD9 (EOI)

 Most JPEG libraries will generally ignore or pass through unknown custom application markers.
 That is, most, if not all, image libraries will still verify that the image is a real JPEG image.
-Therefore, correctly dealing with this situation almost certainly requires writing a custom image processing library.
+Therefore, correctly dealing with the situation of using APP markers for shoving 10MB of extra data into the image almost certainly requires writing a custom image processing library.

 0xFF 0xD8 (SOI) ...
 0xFF 0xE5 (APP5) audio-flac\x00 (The data coming next is audio in the FLAC file format) Encoded audio data (all 0xFF's get replaced with 0xFF 0x00's as per the JPEG spec) 0xFF 0xD9 (EOI)